cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 ---
-title: "Let Players Set a Wager"
+title: "Handle Wager Payments"
 order: 6
-description: Token - players set a wager
+description: Token - wagers go around
 tags:
   - guided-coding
   - cosmos-sdk
 ---

-# Let Players Set a Wager
+# Handle Wager Payments

 <HighlightBox type="prerequisite">

 Make sure you have everything you need before proceeding:

-* You understand the concepts of [modules](/academy/2-cosmos-concepts/5-modules.md), [keepers](/academy/2-cosmos-concepts/7-multistore-keepers.md), and [Protobuf](/academy/2-cosmos-concepts/6-protobuf.md).
+* You understand the concepts of [modules](/academy/2-cosmos-concepts/5-modules.md) and [keepers](/academy/2-cosmos-concepts/7-multistore-keepers.md).
 * Go is installed.
-* You have the checkers blockchain codebase up to game expiry handling.
-If not, follow the [previous steps](./4-game-forfeit.md) or check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/forfeit-game).
+* You have the checkers blockchain codebase up to the game wager.
+If not, follow the [previous steps](./4-game-wager.md) or check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-wager).

 </HighlightBox>